wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/OpenSource/stories/moving-to-bitwarden-self-hosted-rust-from-lastpass.md

 tags = ["OSS-story", "security"]
 +++

-Here is a story bout how I moved out from [LastPass](https://www.lastpass.com/) to [Bitwarden](https://bitwarden.com/) after 7 years using LastPass.
+Here is a story about how I moved out from [LastPass](https://www.lastpass.com/) to [Bitwarden](https://bitwarden.com/) after 7 years using LastPass.

 <!-- more -->